It’s not a huge revelation that in today’s society we need to be constantly aware of our users.

 How to ensure you are protecting yourself…

-- Ensure you are a using a hosting provider with servers all over the world.
+• Ensure you are using a hosting provider with servers all over the world.

 As with colour, you have to consider the images you use on your site and the message they portray to your users.

-Caption: The i3 Digital About page features our actual team members and real facts about the people behind the business.
+Caption: The i3 Digital About page features our actual team members and relevant text about our expertise and experience.